jhu-lcsr/rtt_gazebo/rtt_gazebo_plugin/README.md

 real-time, we override the normal RTT TimeService and update it at each Gazebo simulation step so that it remains synchronized with Gazebo's simulation clock.

+*However* without using a custom RTT Activity to run a component (i.e. running a component with the normal RTT::PeriodicActivity), that component will be scheduled based on the *wall time*.

+Instead, components that are meant to run periodically and which should run in accordance with simulation time should be executed by a GazeboActivity, which still needs to be written.
+This GazeboActivity would be triggered by a Gazebo World Update Begin event, during which it would check its timers and execute its tasks appropriately based on their desired periods.
+Note that this requirement is different than the RTT::SimulationActivity, which runs as fast as possible.

 ### CORBA-Based Console Interation

 The RTT Gazebo component also support CORBA-based remote task browsing.
 For more